 "We are going to get about 84 percent of a lunar entry velocity, which is really going to stress the heat shield, which is exactly what we're trying to do," said Mark Geyer, NASA's Orion program manager, in 2012.

 In the long term, Orion will launch aboard NASA's Space Launch System, which is a heavy-lift rocket still being developed.
-The two systems should have their first flight test together in 2017.
-The first human flight with these systems would be around 2021.
+The two systems should have their first flight test together in 2017 or 2018.

 - NASA's Exploration website tells more about Orion and its mission.